MrsicMarko/CleanCode/README.md

 # CleanCode
 Web-Crawler

-This project is a Java application built using Maven that allows you to crawl a specified URL within a given domain up to a defined depth.
+This project is a Java application built using Maven that allows you to crawl multiple URLs simultaneously up to a defined depth.
 This README provides instructions on how to build, run, and test the crawler using IntelliJ IDEA.

 Build the Application
 To build the application you need to: